chopdicemince/chopdicemince.github.io/_posts/2018-07-16-vue-and-yuxi-evan-you.md

 # How did Vue start?

-Evan You used to work at Google:
+Evan You worked at Google Creative Lab.
+He spoke about how Angular motivated Vue:

 > I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight without all the extra concepts involved?
 I was also curious as to how its internal implementation worked.
 I started this experiment just trying to replicate this minimal feature set, like declarative data binding.
 That was basically how Vue started.